naadzya/TrainsSchedule/README.md

 # Trains Schedule

+This is a small university project for tracking trains shedule on a virtual station.
+You can list all the routes, add, modify, and delete them using GUI.

 # How to run

 To run this program you need SFML library (version 2.5.1) to be installed on your computer: